ARMmbed/mbed-client/porting-guide.md

 # Step 5: Testing & Verification

-You should be able to build your lwm2m-client port immediately.
+You should be able to build your mbed-client port immediately.
 After that, run:

 ```
 # use the target we previously made locally available (not necessary if your target has been published):